toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 For one, every self-taught developer who I know has a natural affinity for processes and abstractions.
 These are the people who taught themselves shell scripting at 15 and refer to calculus as "easy".

 These individuals have also taught themselves to program while enjoying few financial obligations and lots of free time.
-Whether that means they were living with their parents, relying on a generous girlfriend, or sitting on a chunk of money they got off of the GI Bill, they were all in a position to spend 8 uninterrupted hours per day hunched over their computers, figuring out how to configure a server.
+Whether that means they were living with their parents, relying on a generous girlfriend, or sitting on a chunk of money from the GI Bill, they were all in a position to spend 8 uninterrupted hours per day hunched over their computers, trying to code.

 When I decided to become a developer, I had neither the mental disposition nor the finances to pursue the self-teaching route, so I went to a bootcamp.

 Bootcamps have sullied their reputation over the past five years by trying to con students with unrealistic expectations, and employers with half-baked graduates.
-Nevertheless, I doubt I would be a developer were it not for coding bootcamps.
+Nevertheless, I doubt I would be a developer today were it not for coding bootcamps.

 A word of advice: if you're going to attend a bootcamp, spend the smallest amount of money on it that you possibly can.